rwieruch/blog_robinwieruch_content/complete-firebase-authentication-react-tutorial.md

 export default App;
 {{< /highlight >}}

 In addition, you can remove the *logo.svg* because it isn't used anymore.
-Moreover, it is up to you to keep the *App.css* file to style your application later on.
+Moreover, it is up to you to keep the *App.css* file to style your application in between of this tutorial.

 From *src/components/* folder: